 A critical skill for Kindergarteners is sorting.
 It is a great way to tell who really understands a concept and who does not.
 I always say, doing a sort on paper is a way to help learners sort their minds.
 These sorts are great for sorting minds and come in a variety of skills.

 The first type of sort is for letters and numbers.
 This is a sort we would do fairly early in the school year.
 I always smile when we do initial assessments and hear the little “l” read as a number “1.”
 I always teach that we read letters and count numbers.

 An additional way to sort could be letters and words.
 Once my learners master numbers and letters, this is a great sort to work on.
 Letters can be put together in specific orders to make words.

 Next, check out this harder sorting option.
 This is super tricky but so important for little learners.
 This sort is for letters, words, and sentences.
 Remember your groups can all be working on different skills as well, so even if this challenging sorting option doesn’t work for everyone, it may work for one group.

 Treasure Chest ELA Activities for CVC Words

-One learners are rocking and rolling on letters and sounds, it makes sense to use letters to build words, which is exactly what our next treasure chest ela activity is.
+One learner is rocking and rolling on letters and sounds, it makes sense to use letters to build words, which is exactly what our next treasure-themed ELA activity is.
 This one is simple, fill in the middle sound.
 It sounds easy, but Kindergarten teachers know what a challenging task this is for little learners.

 You have a few learning options for this activity.
 First, you can look at the picture and tap it out.
 When you know the correct middle sound, simply slide it into the correct treasure chest.
 Another learning idea would be to laminate the pieces first, then have the learner write in the middle sound before placing it inside the correct treasure chest.

-I can see a small group of learners playing to learn at a small group with this activity for sure.
+I can see a small group of learners playing to learn small group with this activity for sure.

 CVC Word Matching